Alternatives for Youth

 info@fitactivebeautiful.ca

-Gem Mentorship for Girls
+Gem Mentorship For Girls

 Good Shepherd Notre Dame House

-Follow on Twitter, Facebook and Instagram.
+Follow on Facebook, Instagram and X.

 Notre Dame House is a 24-hour emergency shelter for youth between 16 and 21 years of age.
 The program uses a team approach with community collaboration to help youth reach their personal goals using a strength-based and client-centred approach.